3 themes from marketing planning – Stepping stones, persuasion and momentum

 You can then consider whether the target will be achieved by low volume but high value transactions (say, 10 transactions at £1m) or a high volume, low value approach (say, 1,000 transactions at £1,000).
 Usually there is a mix but considering the balance will provide help with breaking down the goals into stepping stones.
 If it is the high value approach then it is possible to break down stepping stone goals to reach a limited number of prime targets.

-A similar approach – when it comes to sales and new business development – is to consider the pipeline approach.
+A similar approach – when it comes to sales and new business development – is to consider the pipeline or funnel approach.
 If you have a grasp of your sales cycle, you should know, for example, how many web visits you need to generate the desired number of sign-ups or enquiries, and how many enquiries are needed to get the desired number of people to attend events, or how many meetings you need to identify a suitable number of opportunities, and how many opportunities you need in play to generate the required number of pitches and finally how many pitches you need (and at what conversion rate) to generate the required number of transactions or assignments.

 Persuasion